-Development proposals will be supported where it has been demonstrated that they have been sympathetic to their impact on the key views around the Parish indicated on the Proposals Map.
+Development proposals will be supported where it has been demonstrated that they have been sympathetic to their impact on the key views around the parish indicated on the proposals map.

-5.45.
-Key views in the Parish, as identified on the proposals map, are also seen as an important aspect of the Parish's character and the community wishes to preserve these views.
+5.37.
+Key views, as identified on the proposals map, are also seen as an important asset which the community wishes to preserve.
+Therefore, the NDP makes it a requirement that new development does not impact upon these views.